 Ensuring that the audited reports are published in at least two National Dailies and ADC online media platforms.

-Challenge the status quo with creative thoughts, new ideas and sound principles;
+Challenge the status quo with creative thoughts, new ideas and sound principles.

 Shake hands across the land and promote inclusion for unity and strength.